osohq/oso/docs/getting-started/roles/sqlalchemy/basic_roles.rst

 ----------------------------------

 Install the ``sqlalchemy_oso`` package and import it in your code.
-Alternatively, if you are starting from scratch and need a requirements.txt file, clone the sample application `here
+Alternatively, if you are starting from scratch and need a ``requirements.txt`` file, clone the `sample application
 <https://github.com/osohq/oso-sqlalchemy-roles-guide/tree/main>`_.

 .. code-block:: console